prajeshElEvEn/clock/README.md

 ## Hosting

 - Hosted on Github
-- Published on Chrome WebStore (Soon)
+- Published on Chrome WebStore (Sroon)

 ## Status